Anita Brägger

 Anita Brägger (born 6 October 1972 in Altdorf) is a retired Swiss middle-distance runner who competed mostly in the 800 metres.
 She represented her country at the 2004 Summer Olympics failing to qualify for the semifinals.
 In addition, she competed at three World Championships, in 1999, 2001 and 2003, reaching semifinals twice.

-Her husband is another Olympic athlete, Christian Belz.
+Her ex-husband is another Olympic athlete, Christian Belz.